Stavoh/GASM_SR_Py/README.md

 ### Processing

 **Reverse Complement Calculation:**
-Generates reverse complements for DNA sequences.
+Generates reverse complements for DNA sequences.-- **k-mer Generation:**
-**k-mer Generation:**
-Generates all k-mers (substrings of length
-k) from a DNA sequence.
-**De Bruijn Graph Construction:**
+Generates all k-mers (substrings of length k) from a DNA sequence.-- **De Bruijn Graph Construction:**
-Constructs a de Bruijn graph from the k-mers.
-**Eulerian Cycle Detection:**
+Constructs a de Bruijn graph from the k-mers.-- **Eulerian Cycle Detection:**
-Finds an Eulerian cycle in the graph.
+Finds an Eulerian cycle in the graph.--
 **DNA Sequence Assembly:**
 Assembles the superstring from the Eulerian cycle.